queenofdowntime/square-one/tutorials/tdd-setup.md

 1. If you do not already have a text editor, go to [atom.io](https://atom.io/) and follow installation instructions.

-#### Command Prompt
-1. Your command prompt can be found in your start menu.

 # Mac

 Do the following using your Terminal unless told otherwise.

+Check which tools you need on the exercise you are completing: you do not need them all.

+#### Terminal
+1. Your terminal is found in your Applications and can be opened by typing `cmd+space` and then typing `terminal`.
+1. Alternatively, you can install [iTerm2](https://www.iterm2.com/downloads.html), which comes with additional features.

 #### Ruby
 1. Check whether Ruby is installed with: `ruby --version`